Wagyu Burgers

 wagyu beef burgers with French fries.

 Because wagyu is a rich, fatty cut of beef, I purposely season the patty mixture with just salt and pepper to let the wagyu’s natural flavor shine.
-My family loves the burgers between brioche buns with a creamy sauce, lettuce, tomatoes, and cheese, but they are great over a salad or a wholesome burger bowl.
+My partner loves the burgers between brioche buns with a creamy sauce, lettuce, tomatoes, and cheese, but they are great over a salad or a wholesome burger bowl.

 Table of Contents